 The MoPac Improvement Project is currently open to traffic and features one Express Lane in each direction on north MoPac from Cesar Chavez to Parmer Lane.

 These special lanes are separated from the three existing non-tolled lanes by striping and white plastic sticks.
-They will provide a reliable, non-stop, toll-free route for public transit buses, registered van pools and emergency vehicles.
+They provide a reliable, non-stop, toll-free route for public transit buses, registered van pools and emergency vehicles.
 To help keep the express lanes from becoming congested, individual drivers pay a variable toll that increases when traffic is heavy and decreases when it is light.
 The primary goal is not to generate revenue, but to keep the express lane traffic free-flowing as much as possible.

 Express Lanes are not intended for everyday use.
 They are designed to be there when you really need them.
 They will hopefully also encourage people to carpool because they have the option to split the cost of the trip among each occupant in the vehicle.
 Because their capacity will be limited, individual drivers will have to decide whether any particular trip is worth the toll being charged at the time they wish to use the express lane.